 The interfacial bonding between the metal sheets and fiberglass plies is significantly affected by their surface roughness and surface energy characteristics.
 Therefore, surface treatment of the metal, prior to bonding with the composite layer, is a critical step in the bonding process which controls the mechanical performance of the FMLs.

-The aim of the project is to develop a new generation of thermoplastic composite (fibre)-metal hybrid laminates using inexpensive resin infusion route.
-These laminates are likely to be thermoformable and recyclable/reusable.
+The aim of the project was to develop a new generation of thermoplastic composite (fibre)-metal hybrid laminates using inexpensive resin infusion route, whereby these laminates will be thermoformable and recyclable/reusable.

-This will allow manufacturing of hybrid laminates at a lower cost in industrial scale with enhanced properties.
+This enables the manufacturing of hybrid laminates at a lower cost on an industrial scale with enhanced properties.
 Once the properties are validated, these laminates have a potential to find application in transport, construction, renewable energy industries.
-Representatives from the relevant industries have been contacted and meetings will be held soon to get their inputs on the project findings.
+Representatives from the relevant industries have been contacted and meetings will be held soon to obtain their input on the project findings.

 In the second step, novel thermoplastic composite (fibre)-metal laminates (FML) were successfully manufactured with infusible thermoplastic liquid resin using Vacuum Assisted Resin Infusion technique.
 Few micron thickness of an organic coating was applied at the interface of the surface treated metal and the composite layer to promote bonding through in-situ polymerisation with the matrix resin.

-The overall objective of the project is to develop thermoplastic composite (fibre)-metal hybrid laminates by low-cost VARTM route.
+The overall objective of the project was to develop thermoplastic composite (fibre)-metal laminates by low-cost VARTM route.
 The laminates will be thermoformable and recyclable with enhanced mechanical properties.